-After you move in, if you start or renew a tenancy from 1 June 2019, you can only be charged for:
+From 1 June 2019, if you start or renew a tenancy, you can only be charged for:

 - rent, at the amount agreed in your tenancy agreement

-- late payment charges, and only if your tenancy agreement specifies a charge.
+- late payment of rent, and only if your tenancy agreement specifies a charge.
 Late payment charges can only apply when the payment is more than 14 days overdue and interest on charges should accrue at no more than 3 per cent APR above the Bank of England base rate

-- lost keys or fobs, and only if it is specified in your tenancy agreement, and only the actual and reasonable cost of a replacement.
+- lost keys or fobs, and only if it is specified in your tenancy agreement.
+You can only be charged the reasonable costs of a replacement

-- ending your tenancy early, and no more than what it costs the landlord or agent to have you leave early
+- ending your tenancy early - and no more than what it costs the landlord or agent.

 - Changing or assigning your tenancy – and no more than £50, unless they can prove it cost them more.